 Another characteristic of Hoffmann’s work is the simplicity of its construction that enables it to be perfectly reproduced using modern production methods, which ensures that every piece produced by Wittmann is perfectly formed down to the finest detail.

-In celebration of Hoffmann’s timeless designs, the Wittmann Kubus sofa is currently on display in Australia for the first time at the ICONS Exhibition presented in DOMO’s Paddington Showroom.
-Details as follows:
+In celebration of Josef Hoffmann’s timeless designs, the Wittmann Kubus Sofa is currently on display and for sale in Australia for the first time exclusively at DOMO.